 Goose Hollow Inn is a classic Portland tavern (so don't call to book a room) opened in 1967 by Bud Clark.
 The pub is going strong and is still owned and operated by the Clark Family.

-Background: Fifty years ago, in May of 1967, when the neighborhood had fewer buildings and less traffic, Bud Clark bought Ann’s Tavern on SW 19th & Jefferson.
+Background: Fifty-two years ago, in May of 1967, when the neighborhood had fewer buildings and less traffic, Bud Clark bought Ann’s Tavern on SW 19th & Jefferson.
 Ann Fairfax had cultivated a fine tavern, mostly from a loyal clientele of west hills Portlanders.
 Bud also owned "The Spatenhaus", a tavern located in a building at the current site of the Ira Keller (“four-court”) Fountain, across from the Civic Auditorium.
 There, he cultivated an eclectic clientele of PSU students, musicians, business people, and “hippies”.
 In November of 1967, the city would tear down the building, including the Spatenhaus, so Bud had to figure out where he was going to open his new tavern; thankfully, Ann was ready to retire, and Bud's timing was just right.
 Once the Spatenhaus closed, his Spatenhaus customers followed him to his new location in the foothills below Washington Park.
 When two of the customers at his new pub started a bar fight, Bud wrote his mission statement: "Enjoy the Goose Hollow Inn, named to rejuvenate the history and stimulate the continuity of one of Portland's famous geographic areas.
 We are dedicated to Quality Draft, Fine Food, Pleasant Music, and Stimulating Company.
 We are also dedicated to extremes of opinion, hoping that a livable marriage will result. if physical violence is your nature, either develop your verbal ability or leave."
 Since then, many marriages, relationships, and discussions have been cultivated here.

 Bud’s naming of the tavern as “Goose Hollow Inn” generated a new respect for the area’s history.
 Dating back to the 1890s, various women raised geese around Tanner Creek, which ran right down what is now known as Jefferson Street (Canyon Road).
 Apparently, an argument developed over whose geese belonged to whom.
 The Oregonian newspaper ran an article covering the dispute in which it referred to the area as “Goose Hollow”.
 But the name was lost during a half century of dramatic development in the area.
 Bud chose the name “Goose Hollow Inn” for his tavern in the interest of rekindling civic regard for the neighborhood and its history.
 (And...No, there are no rooms available at the Inn.)